automenta/senars2b/USER_GUIDE.md

 - `addInitialGoal` - Add an initial goal to the system
 - `addSchema` - Add a cognitive schema to the system
 - `addCognitiveItem` - Add a cognitive item to the system

+#### Tasks Component

+Methods:

+- `addTask` - Add a new task to the system
+- `updateTask` - Update an existing task
+- `removeTask` - Remove a task from the system
+- `getTask` - Retrieve a specific task by ID
+- `getAllTasks` - Retrieve all tasks
+- `updateTaskStatus` - Update the status of a task

 Example: